-- Formal Music instruction is taught 2 times a week.
-Early Elementary music class focuses on choral singing, rhythm instruments, beginning music theory and ensemble performance.
+Formal Choral Music instruction is offered 2 times a week.
+Elementary music class focuses on choral singing, rhythm instruments, beginning music theory and ensemble performance.

 Our mission at Prairie School is to nurture an understanding of, and develop a deep relationship with the natural world.
 Some of things we will be doing are:

-The Early Elementary has unit studies two times a week and each unit runs for 6-12 weeks.
+The Elementary class has unit studies two times a week and each unit runs for 6-12 weeks.
 The students work on units such as:

 P4C (philosophy for children)